-Council measures revenue and expenditure trends over time as a guide to future requirements and to make decisions about the efficient aflocation of resources to ensure the most effective provision of services.
-Council ensures that its financial management strategy is prudent and that its long-term financial forecast shows a sound financial position whitst also being able to meet the community's current and future needs.
+Council measures revenue and expenditure trends over time as a guide to future requirements and to make decisions about the efficient atlocation of resources to ensure the most effective provision of services.
+Council ensures that its financial management strategy is prudent and that its long-term financial forecast shows a sound financial position willst also being able to meet the community's current and future needs.

-Certificate of Accuracy For the long-term financial sustainability statement prepared as at 30 June 2023 in eccordance with Section 212(5) of the Regulation wa certify that this long-term financial sustainability statement has been arourately calculated.
+Certificate of Accuracy For the long-term financial sustalnability statement prepared as at 30 June 2023 This long-term francial sustainability statement has been prepared pursuent to Sacion 178 of the Local Government Regulation 2012 (the Regulation).

+in eccordance with Section 212(5) of the Regulation we certify that this long-term thancial sustainability statement has been accurately calculated.